 Primary Infertility is when a couple has not conceived after trying for at least 12 months without using birth control.

 Secondary infertility is when they have previously conceived but are no longer able to do it anymore.

-Most people will visit their doctor, if there is no pregnancy after 12 months of trying sexual intercourse.
-If the woman is aged over 35 years, the couple may wish to see a doctor earlier, because fertility testing can take time, and female fertility starts to drop when a woman reaches her 30s.
+If a couple does not achieve pregnancy after 12 months of trying sexual intercourse, most people will visit their doctor.
+However, if the woman is over 35 years old, the couple may opt to see a doctor earlier due to the time it takes for fertility testing and the decline in female fertility once a woman reaches her 30s.